Photography in Paris & London

 - Spend 3 weeks over the summer exploring the unique and creative cities of Paris and London

 - Visit galleries, museums, theaters while meeting designers, photographers, artists, and illustrators in both cities

-Students must enroll in 6 hours for the program.
-The courses are:
+Students may enroll in 3 or 6 hours for the program.

-Prior to traveling to Europe, students will be expected to attend weekly presentations and discussions in the spring semester in order to be acquainted the history and culture of Paris and London.
-Students will be given a variety of ‘research’ assignments to prepare prior to travel.
+Prior to traveling to Europe, students will be expected to complete a variety of ‘research’ assignments to prepare them for travel abroad.
 Assigned readings will also be included in this prep work.

-ADS 532 Paris+London: a studio course in which students will observe, take note and document the cultures of Paris and London.
+COURSE DESCRIPTIONS ADS 532 Study Abroad: Photography in London+Paris is a 3 credit studio course in which students will observe, take note and document the cultures of Paris and London.
 Prior to departure each student will choose several subjects to research and observe while abroad.
 Subjects can include anything that is part of everyday life in both cities.
-Students will document their subjects by collecting images, making sketches and writing observations.
+Students will document their subjects by making photographs, sketches and writing observations.
 A book featuring each students’ collections will be produced to document this experience.

-Participants will stay in student residences in Paris and London.
+Participants will stay in hotels in Paris and London.

-Open to undergraduate or graduate design, art and architecture students from any accredited U.S. college or university.
-Priority will be given to KU students.
-Minimum 2.5 GPA required (exceptions considered after submission of a petition).
+Open to undergraduate and graduate students from any accredited U.S. college or university.
+Minimum 2.50 GPA required (exceptions considered only after submission of a petition).

 For more information contact: